On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Introduction

 Our Theorem \ref{pq def} and the first assertion of Theorem \ref{inv-p0-0q-intro} on the deformation invariance of Hodge numbers are different from the results in \cite{RZ18}, cf. Remarks \ref{example remark}, \ref{Remark 1}, and \ref{Remark 2}.
 Our approach focuses more on the $d$-closed extension, while they concentrated on the specific $\bp$-extension from $A^{p,q}(X_0)$ to $A^{p,q}(X_t)$ (see \cite[Proposition 1.2]{RZ18}) by use of their extension map \eqref{RAozhao}.

 As another application of the extension of closed complex differential forms in Theorem \ref{main thm}, we study the local stabilities of several special complex structures.
-Inspired by the proof of \cite[Theorem 9.23]{Vo02}, we can take advantage of Theorem \ref{main thm} and also the deformation openness of the $\p\bp$-lemma to prove the local stabilities of \textit{$p$-K\"{a}hler structures} with the $\p\bp$-lemma. \begin{theorem}[{\cite[Theorem 4.9]{RWZ21}}] For any positive integer $p\leq n-1$, any small differentiable deformation $X_t$ of a $p$-K\"ahler manifold $X_0$ satisfying the $\p\db$-lemma is still $p$-K\"ahlerian. \end{theorem}
+Inspired by the proof of \cite[Theorem 9.23]{Vo02}, we can take advantage of Theorem \ref{main thm} and also the deformation openness of the $\p\bp$-property to prove the local stabilities of \textit{$p$-K\"{a}hler structures} (for this concept, one can refer to Appendix \ref{p} for more details) with the $\p\bp$-property.